cnabio/cnab-spec/101-bundle-json.md

   - `description`: The description field provides additional context of the purpose of the image.
   - `imageType`: The `imageType` field MUST describe the format of the image.
 The list of formats is open-ended, but any CNAB-compliant system MUST implement `docker` and `oci`.
 The default is `oci`.
   - `image`: The REQUIRED `image` field provides a valid reference for the image.
 Note that SHOULD be a CAS SHA, as in the example above, not a version tag.
-  - `originalImage`: provides a valid reference for the image.
-Note that SHOULD be a CAS SHA, as in the example above, not a version tag.
-If the `originalImage` field is omitted, its value defaults to that of the `image` field.
   - `contentDigest`: MUST contain a digest of the contents of the image, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
 The calculation of how the image matches the contentDigest is dependent upon image type.
 (OCI, for example, uses a Merkle tree while VM images use checksums.)
   - `size`: The image size in bytes
   - `platform`: The target platform, as an object with two fields:
     - `architecture`: The architecture of the image (`i386`, `amd64`, `arm32`...)
     - `os`: The operating system of the image
   - `mediaType`: The media type of the image

-The image map data is made available to the invocation image at runtime.
-This allows invocation images to perform various substitutions during installation (for example, moving images to different storage mechanisms or registries, and renaming appropriately).
-See [Image map](103-bundle-runtime.md#image-map) for more details.

 ## Definitions